-- Am I/Is my child required to apply for a visa in person?
+- Who is required to apply for a visa in person?

 - Do you recognize same-sex marriages?

-- I have a B-2 tourist visa.
-How long can I stay in the United States?
+- B-2 tourist visas & length of stay in the United States

-- Is there a set period of time that I am required to remain outside the United States before returning?
+- Is there a set period of time that a person is required to remain outside the United States before returning?

-- I have a valid visa; am I required to register under ESTA?
+- If a traveler holds a valid visa are they required to register under ESTA?

 If you are aged between 14 and 79 you are required to apply for a visa in person unless you are renewing an O, P or J visa that has expired within the last 12 months and you meet certain criteria.
 Please click here for further information.